M1gus/Aripiprazole/README.md

 Molecular_docking_of_aripiprazole_and_C1_inhibitors.md is the file used to prepared files for docking.

-Our paper will be available soon.
+Our paper titled *The antipsychotic medications aripiprazole, brexpiprazole and cariprazine are off-target respiratory chain complex I inhibitors* will be available soon.